NijilChandran/mkdocs_wrapper/README.md

 ## Steps

 - Install [Mkdocs](https://www.mkdocs.org/) on your computer.
+- Clone or download mkdocs_wrapper project to your computer.
+- Modify the variable mkdocs_project_dir in the mdserve.bat file from mkdocs_wrapper.
-- Copy the updatemkYAML.py to the mkdocs project directory (my-project) just above the "docs" directory.
+  + mkdocs_project_dir is the path to the mkdocs project in your computer.
-- Copy the mdserve.bat file to your PC.
-- Create a shortcut pointing to mdserve.bat file
+- Create a shortcut pointing to mdserve.bat file on your desktop.
+Or you can just click on the .bat file.
-- Click on the shortcut anytime you want the files to be served
+- Click on the shortcut anytime you want the files to start up mkdocs.

 ## updatemkYAML.py